 Why should you join one of Kirkwood’s special-interest student clubs?
 Students actively involved and engaged with clubs and activities on campus actually perform better academically.
 Plus, involvement in clubs related to your interest area helps you round out your education.
 Below are clubs specifically related to students interested in the sciences.

 Joe Christopher and Cate Sheller, advisors

 The purpose of the Science, Tehcnology, Engineering and Mathematics (STEM) club is to stimulate and encourage a strong interest in the areas of science, technology, engineering and mathematics Members benefit from leadership, networking and community opportunities that apply their knowledge through STEM-related activities.

+The Iowa Illinois Nebraska STEM Partnership for Innovation in Research and Education (IINSPIRE) project is part of the Louis Stokes Alliance for Minority Participation (LSAMP) program.
 LSAMP is a National Science Foundation (NSF) alliance among sixteen two-year and four-year colleges and universities working together to broaden the participation of underrepresented minorities in science, technology, engineering and mathematics (STEM) education in the Midwest.
-The LSAMP program at Kirkwood seeks to support you from the pre-college experience through your STEM associate degree.

 Kirkwood offers a very diverse mixture of clubs and organizations.
 You can select from a variety of opportunities that suit your personal interests, as well as your program interests.
 A complete list of clubs and organizations can be found in Student Life.